 Pasta, made from a stiff dough of durum wheat and water, has a stronger, more elastic texture than do noodles and is usually dressed with sauce.
 Noodles, on the other hand, are typically made from a soft paste of eggs, flour, and salt and served in a broth.
-This is what happens when you eat Ramen noodles everyday for a week.
+Here are 13 foods that were invented by accident.